EXC3ll3NTrhyTHM/vertex-k-labeling/k_labeling_algorithms_report.md

 The vertex k-labeling problem is a fundamental challenge in graph theory that involves assigning positive integer labels to the vertices of a graph such that all edge weights (defined as the sum of labels of incident vertices) are distinct.
 Formally, given a graph $G = (V, E)$, a k-labeling is a function $f: V \rightarrow \{1, 2, \ldots, k\}$ such that for any two edges $\{u, v\}$ and $\{x, y\}$ in $E$, we have $f(u) + f(v) \neq f(x) + f(y)$ unless $\{u, v\} = \{x, y\}$.
 The edge irregularity strength of a graph, denoted $es(G)$, is the minimum value of $k$ for which such a labeling exists.

 This report investigates the vertex k-labeling problem on two specific families of structured graphs: Circulant graphs $C_n(S)$ and Mongolian Tent graphs $MT(m,n)$.
-These graph classes represent important theoretical constructs with applications in network design, coding theory, and combinatorial optimization.

-The primary goal of this research is to design, implement, and rigorously compare three distinct algorithmic approaches: a backtracking (exact) algorithm, a heuristic intelligent algorithm, and a heuristic fast algorithm for solving the k-labeling problem on these specified graph types.
+The primary goal of this project is to design, implement, and compare three distinct algorithmic approaches: a backtracking algorithm, an intelligent heuristic algorithm, and a fast heuristic algorithm for solving the k-labeling problem on these specified graph types.

 ### 1.2.
 Project Objectives